 About Ms. Zeigler

 A native of the Bronx, at 3 years of age, Alicia Zeigler was signed and working through Sunshine Talent Agency in Long Island New York.
 For years she auditioned and worked with clients which included Bradlees, Zares, Gerber, Mrs. Butterworth, Teddy Ruxpin, Sesame Street and more.
 Alicia also studied Ballet and African dance under Broadway performer, Wilhelmena Taylor at Mind Builders Creative Arts Center in the Bronx.
-Upon relocating to the Carolinas, Alicia spent much of her youth writing poems and plays as not many opportunities were available for models and actors in the Carolinas at that time.
+Upon relocating to the Carolinas, Alicia spent much of her time writing poems and plays as not many opportunities were available for models and actors in the Carolinas at that time.

+At 16 Alicia left home and emancipated herself as an adult.
 At 23 years old, Alicia quit her 9-5 job in fitness and started a fashion event planning company.
 She organized her first fashion show for a non profit that helps battered and abused women, Sister Care of Columbia.
 During the process, she realized once again her love for entertainment and fashion.
 While producing the shows and meeting aspiring models in Columbia, she realized that there was a need for talent management.
 She was inspired to become the founder and operator of her very own talent agency which she managed for almost a decade.

 During this time she also became the editor and owner of Wink Magazine, a women's fashion magazine in Columbia SC covering arts, fashion and entertainment.
 Alicia's most notable cover and interview for Wink was with Naima Mora of America's Next Top Model.

 While going through a divorce, she relocated to Charlotte NC with a desire to be a bridge for Columbia and Charlotte's fashion communities and expand her brand.
 Upon arrival she hit the ground running as a guest fashion expert on WCNC-TV's show Charlotte Today as well as being a guest on The Morning Madhouse on WPEG Power 98 .
 She opened Intro Talent Branding & Management Agency in Uptown Charlotte and launched new events including: Concord Fashion Week, Charlotte Kids Fashion Weekend , and others.
+Since opening the new agency she has added Arbys, Swartzkopf/Henkel Corp & Grammy Nominated Artist Petey Pablo to her ever growing client list.

 Alicia regularly uses her influence and brands to give back to the community, giving to and raising funds and awareness for various non-profit organizations within the community through her fashion shows and events (including: The American Heart Association - Midlands, Sistercare, Harvest Hope, The Junior Women's League of Columbia, The Food Boutique, Clothed in Hope, Sisters Encouraging Sisters, PALSS and others)